D-WIS/DDHub-Semantic-Interoperability/docs/drilling_signals/Gathered_vocabulary.md

 // the signal is an array made of two arrays: a domain array and a range array [[0, 30, ... , 1984], [101325, 102325, ... , 201325]]
 ```
 2. the signal only contains the range data.
 This is the most common case.
+For data stored as scalar values, this goes without saying.
+However, one can differentiate two sub-cases
+   - The domain data is static, and not stored as a real-time signal.
+     - this will be the case for a series of continuous rheology mesurement for example.
+The measurement is stored as an array of shear stresses.
+The corresponding shear rates are pre-defined and not available as real-time signals.
+   - The domain is dynamic, but represented in another signal:
+     - expected hookloads as a function of block velocity, rpm and flow-rate: the stored data only contains the 3-dimensional table.
+The values defining the corresponding flow-rates, rpms and velocities are dynamic, stored in arrays in the real-time server.
+In this situation, the link between the 3-dimensional table and the three axis arrays is a link between drilling datas.

 To treat:
 - simple hookload, SPP